-1 pas Jeffrey.
-I don't see him.
-Je ne le vois pas, 2 Jeffrey, ici.
-Okay, merci.
-3 MS. CHRISTA BIG CANOE: And, after him, 4 T.J. also wants to respond.
-5 COMMISSIONER MICHÈLE AUDETTE: Merci 6 beaucoup.
+- 5 COMMISSIONER MICHÈLE AUDETTE: Merci - 6 beaucoup.

 7 JEFFREY McNEIL-SEYMOUR: Okay.
-So, my 8 final recommendations, I had to sit and think about that 9 for a minute.
+8 final recommendations, I had to sit and think about that 9 for a minute.
 But, isn't to the Commissioners, but it's 10 to the federal Government of Canada to revisit their 11 decision to not fund for the additional funding.
 I think 12 that this is a large cultural project that really needs, 13 you know, full funding until we get to the bottom of it.
 14 And, I feel we've only just scratched the surface.
-So, 15 revisit your decision, Canada, and let's re-centre the 16 families in this.
-17 My other piece is just coming from an 18 educational standpoint, and that accessibility to higher 19 education, or post-secondary education, or what kind of 20 knowledges that we value, that universities, you know, 21 thinking about that as an institution and to think about 22 how those are regarded as not safe spaces for some 23 Indigenous persons, one of the barriers to accessing 24 education in Secwepemcul'ecw is being able to get to and 25 from the campus sites.
+So, 15 revisit your decision, Canada, and let's re-centre the

+My other piece is just coming from an educational standpoint, and that accessibility to higher education, or post-secondary education, or what kind of knowledges that we value, that universities, you know, thinking about that as an institution and to think about how those are regarded as not safe spaces for some Indigenous persons, one of the barriers to accessing education in Secwepemcul'ecw is being able to get to and from the campus sites.
 More additional funding is needed

-1 to help people to do -- to get the education that they 2 need to get to that next level, or to help that resurgence 3 project that they might be interested in, in their 4 communities.
-5 So, I would suggest monies for satellite 6 classrooms to pop up in remote communities, and I think 7 that those would be my last two.
-MS. CHRISTA BIG CANOE: 8 T.J.?
-9 T.J.
+1 to help people to do to get the education that they 2 need to get to that next level, or to help that resurgence 3 project that they might be interested in, in their 4 communities.

+So, I would suggest monies for satellite classrooms to pop up in remote communities, and I think that those would be my last two.

+MS. CHRISTA BIG CANOE: T.J.?

+T.J.
 LIGHTFOOT: Yeah.
-So, I have three 10 quick added points that I'd like -- recommendations that 11 I'd like to make.
-The first be that no matter who you 12 are, if you're providing a public service or government 13 service, that you make your practice trauma-informed, 14 regardless of our backgrounds.
-Like, even our colonial 15 brothers and sisters, they need that care, too, and they 16 deserve it as well, but us more acutely as First Nations 17 people.
-18 And, my second recommendation would be that 19 any of these systems that have intake forms, any, like, 20 education, healthcare, social work, all these systems have 21 maybe a built-in policy where there is a review of intake 22 forms every couple of years so that they change to be more 23 fitting to the realities of where we are.
-24 Just acknowledging that information changes, and even for non-Indigenous populations that we
+So, I have three quick added points that I'd like -- recommendations that I'd like to make.
+The first be that no matter who you are, if you're providing a public service or government service, that you make your practice trauma-informed, regardless of our backgrounds.
+Like, even our colonial brothers and sisters, they need that care, too, and they deserve it as well, but us more acutely as First Nations people.

+And, my second recommendation would be that any of these systems that have intake forms, any, like, education, healthcare, social work, all these systems have maybe a built-in policy where there is a review of intake forms every couple of years so that they change to be more fitting to the realities of where we are.

+Just acknowledging that information changes, and even for non-Indigenous populations that we

 1 should be supportive of all of us and all of our 2 realities.
-So, whether that be changing the ticky boxes 3 to say "male, "female", "other", or even the school intake 4 forms, that those, right from the get-go, can set up 5 barriers for our children.
+So, whether that be changing the ticky boxes 3 to say "male, "female", "other", or even the school intake 1 forms, that those, right from the get-go, can set up 5 barriers for our children.